omni-us/jsonargparse/DOCUMENTATION.rst

 <https://sphinx-argparse.readthedocs.io/en/stable/>`__ can be used to include
 the help of CLIs in automatically generated documentation of a package.
 To use sphinx-argparse it is necessary to have a function that returns the parser.
-Having a CLI function this could be easily implemented with :func:`.capture_parser` as follows:
+This can be easily implemented with :func:`.capture_parser` as follows:

 .. testcode::